iyzhang/superhero-network/README.md

   promoting the processes we put in place to cope with harassment, so must be active on Twitter and/or other places that reach many PhD students.

+### Our Mission
+We use research and expertise for prevention and intervention of all forms of harassment in the research community.
+We define harassment broadly as any unwelcome behavior that harms the participation of marginalized communities, whether they are minorities or PhD students.
+Our first two projects are on conference safety and quantifying harassment and reviewing the effectiveness of codes of conduct in the research community.

 ### Senior Members (post-PhD)